-We join the scene the morning after the Cyrano runs off to kill 100 men.
+We join the scene the morning after Cyrano runs off to kill a hundred men.
 Ragueneau is seated in his pastry shop at a corner table writing poetry.

 Much to his frustration, he repeatedly has to stop writing to do his job as chef.
 Much to the cook’s frustration, he gives his cooking advice in poetical terms (add a dactyl of soup, a caesura in between the rolls, etc.).

 Ragueneau’s wife, Lise, enters with a stack of paper pastry bags; to her husband’s anger, we see that she has made them out of his poetry.

 Lise snips at her husband for a bit about wasting time and money on useless poetic endeavors.

 Ragueneau isn’t a happy camper, but since a customer is waiting, he has to pick which poetry to sacrifice as pastry-wrappings.
 He can’t bear to part with "Ulysses, when he left Penelope" or a sonnet to Phyllis, so he instead gives the customer more food and asks for the bag back.